adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 But let's reign this back a step for a moment.

-Everyone knows that when it comes to HTML, the browser degrades gracefully with little to no developer intervention &mdash; take the `video` element for example.
-It just doesn't show the video, and allows you to nest an image as a fallback.
-Lovely.
+We know that HTML degrades gracefully with little (or *no*) developer intervention &mdash; take the `video` element for example &mdash; it allows you to nest an image as a fallback.

+**Lovely.**

-Similarly, CSS has a similar mechanism &mdash; it just doesn't render the style.
+Similarly, we know CSS is similar &mdash; it just doesn't render the style.

 **No harm, no foul.**

-Then along comes our friend, Javascript.
+Enter our friend, Javascript.

-You write some code that uses some method provided to you by the browser.
-And then you run the code in a browser that doesn't support this method.
+You write some code that implements some Javascript in a browser that *doesn't* support it &mdash; could be anything.

-**Boom.
-Error.**
+**Error!**

+You want an example don't you?

+	// IE8 doesn't support this
+	document.getElementsByClassName('yo');

+How about another?

+	// IE9 doesn't support this
+	window.matchMedia("(min-width: 400px)");

+**But wait, there's more.**

+It's not just about the presence of an API.
+Sometimes it exists but has bugs in it.
+Just one of a thousand examples &mdash; caniuse.com states the following known issue:

+> Safari 3.1 has a caching bug.
+If the class of an element changes it won't be available for getElementsByClassName.

+So by now I should have convinced you that Javascript doesn't degrade nicely on it's own.

+**But what do we do about this?**

+What do others do?

+* Drop support for browsers - the equivalent of lalalala (animated gif required).
+This can come in many forms.
+Say choosing a library that drops support for X browser or it could be that you just don't bother to test in certain browsers.

+* Cuts the mustard - this gets close.

+* Progressive Enhancement - ensure the site works without Javascript turned on.

+===

 This isn't just with new APIs but older ones too.
 Any browser that is missing a particular method will break and sometimes break fatally.